YuXia1992/MobileUNET/README.md

 MobileUNET: <br>
+The architecture of MobileUNET is shown as below.
 The exact size of every layers in MobileUNET for 4K images is in file [MobileUNET4k](https://github.com/yyxx9922/MobileUNET/raw/master/MobileUNET4k.xlsx), and the computation amount is also there. <br><br>

 ![](https://github.com/yyxx9922/MobileUNET/raw/master/mobileUNET.png)